Quickstart guide

 Authenticate to Anaconda by running the following command:

-You will be prompted for your username and password.
-Enter your Anaconda.com credentials and complete the login process in the browser window that opens.
+When prompted for your username and password, enter your Anaconda.com credentials and complete the login process in the browser window that opens.

 -